bramstroker/homeassistant-powercalc/docs/source/strategies/lut.md

 There are two possibilities to add virtual power sensors using LUT mode:

 1. Predefined light measurements: The component ships with predefined light measurements for some light models.
-Also see [supported models].
+Also see [supported models](https://library.powercalc.nl).
 2. Custom light measurements: It is possible to define your own custom light models.
 See [LUT file structure](../library/structure.md) for details on file and directory structure.

 These LUT files are created using the measurement tool Powercalc provides.
 When you are interested in taking measurements yourself and contribute to the profile library yourself see [measure](../contributing/measure.md).